elephantscale/internet2-cloud-course-v2/labs/08-containers/docker.md

     * disk size= 20G
     * Allow HTTP/s traffic

-* Once you login to the VM do the following steps to setup docker
+* Once you log in to the VM, do the following steps to set up Docker

 ```bash
 sudo apt update